-The Mattituck High School Class of 2017 celebrated its graduation Saturday morning.
-Principal Shawn Petretti announced that over $88,000 in scholarships would be distributed during the commencement ceremony at Mattituck High School.
+The Mattituck High School Class of 2018 celebrated its graduation Saturday morning with its commencement ceremony at Mattituck High School.

 Salutatorian Alexander Bellavia and valedictorian Alexandra Talbot both addressed their classmates with speeches.

 See more photos below: